Wayfaring Views

 Unlocked Smart Phone | Chargers | Ear Buds | Plug Adapter | iPad or Camera Optional

 • Unlocked smart phone.
 Wireless is easy to find on the Camino.
-However, I found it handy to get a local SIM card for those times when I wanted more security or privacy.
+If your carrier doesn’t offer international service, you may find it handy to get a local SIM card.

 • iPad (optional).
 It’s handy for reading books in the evening and can serve as a quasi laptop.

 • Chargers for the above.
-A plug adapter that works in Europe, like this compact one from Flight001.
+A plug adapter that works for Europe.
 A 2-plug USB charger is useful for charging multiple devices at once, or for sharing a plug with a fellow pilgrim.
+You may also want to consider a lightweight power bank for your phone.

 • Ear buds.